This is the

 If you already use 1Password, spend a few minutes reading their documentation on using multiple accounts.

-Truss maintains our devices via a tool called Fleetsmith.
+Truss maintains our devices via a tool called Kandji.
 This means if we need to give device images to a client, or if we lose a laptop or a password, we’ll be able to respond.
 Please think about how you use your work laptop in light of others potentially seeing what on a personal laptop would be private.

 We use Backblaze to back up our computers.
 It runs in the background and incrementally backs up files to cloud storage.
 Installation is currently manual — consult the Backblaze 101.